 When you’re 15 you can’t wait to be an adult.
 To drive.
 Vote.
 Drink.
 Have sex.
 Take adventures.
 All the fun stuff.
-A few short years ago you were chasing make-believe boats along gutters in the rain.
-Now you want to be grown up.
+A few short years ago you were chasing make-believe boats along gutters in the rain, now you want to be grown up.

 You blink.
 You’re 45.
 Holy shit.
 Ancient.
-Your joints start to hurt when you get out of bed.
+Your joints hurt when you get out of bed.
 You wear glasses.
 You’re thinking about college for your kids.
 You have money, sure, but you’re starting to realize how much of your life and imagination you’ve sold to get it.
 Life is busy.
 You don’t have time to reminisce.

 We live on this planet for a millisecond.
 When we’re young we think it’s forever.
 Don’t rush it, kids.
 Enjoy every painful and beautiful moment.
 Because before you know it, it’s nearly over.